Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 3. Checkpoints

 Cursor has checkpointing.
-Use it.
-Save before major agent runs, restore if things go wrong.
+I use it.
+I save before major agent runs and restore if things go wrong.

 4. Scope auditing